Marie Hourihan

 Marie Hourihan (born 10 March 1989) is a retired Irish footballer and current head coach.
-She currently manages Plymouth Argyle and previously played for clubs including Brighton & Hove Albion, Chelsea, and Manchester City She represented the Republic of Ireland at senior international level, having represented England up to under-23 level.
+She recently managed Plymouth Argyle and previously played for clubs including Brighton & Hove Albion, Chelsea, and Manchester City She represented the Republic of Ireland at senior international level, having represented England up to under-23 level.

 Club career

 Birmingham City, 2011–2013

 Hourihan's debut for Birmingham City was a 4–0 shutout win against Bristol City on 14 April 2011.
 She made 11 appearances for the club during the 2011 FA WSL season helping the team finish in second place with a record.

 During the 2012 FA WSL season, she made seven appearances to help the team finish in second place with a record.

 Chelsea, 2013–2015

 In July 2013, Hourihan signed with Chelsea L.F.C. for the 2013 FA WSL season.

 Manchester City, 2016–2018

 In December 2015, Hourihan signed with Manchester City for the 2016 FA WSL season.